JuanCanham/ec2dash/Readme.md

 Deployment is handled by cloudformation (for more details see make file) Integration testing is handled by behave & selenium

-## Deployment
+## Initial Deployment

-1. Deploy the cloudformation without Certificates `make all DOMAIN=example.com DEPLOY_CERT=false`
+1. Deploy the cloudformation without Certificates `make initial DOMAIN=example.com`
 2. Update DNS Nameservers for the domain to point to the created hostedzone (outputs Nameservers)
   * This is needed to for certificate verification
+3. Execute the change set against the stack

+## Updates

-3. Update the cloudformation `make all DOMAIN=example.com`
+Updates can be run with `make all DOMAIN=example.com` or via CI

+### CI/CD

+CI/CD is done using github actions, to set this up

+1. Deploy `Make initial DOMAIN=ec2dash.juancanham.com`
+2. Create a key for the `DeploymentUser` that is created
+3. Store the key as a [github actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets)

+The CD role cannot deploy IAM changes by design, these must be deployed using a PR and an admin executing the resultant change set.

+Note that deploying the certificate

 ### User Creation